migtools/crane-ui-plugin/README.md

 You'll need:

 - Node.js 16+ and Yarn 1.x installed
-- A local clone of the [openshift/console](https://github.com/openshift/console) repository
-- An OpenShift cluster (the Console UI will run locally, but it needs a real cluster on the backend)
+- An OpenShift 4.10+ cluster (the Console UI will run locally, but it needs a real cluster on the backend)

 ### To set up for local development: